The Safest High-Yield Dividend in the World

 Rather than inflating the bank accounts of overpaid CEOs and directors, this company pays its excess profits back to its shareholders.

-Even better, it just raised its dividend, giving it a nearly 7.07% yield.
+Even better, it just raised its dividend, giving it a over a 7% yield.
 What’s more, it’s raised this dividend every year since 1998.

 Best of all, this company is in a stable industry that is recession-resistant and is set up for incredible growth in the years ahead.